PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 ## Differences

 ### Bukkit Serialization System
-Paper plugins do not support the serialization system (``org.bukkit.configuration.serialization``) that Bukkit uses.
-Your classes will **not** be able to be serialized, vise versa.
-It is highly recommended to not use this system with Paper plugins.
+Paper plugins still support the serialization system (``org.bukkit.configuration.serialization``) that Bukkit uses.
+However, custom classes will not be automatically registered for serialization.
+In order to use `ConfigurationSection#getObject`, you must call `ConfigurationSerialization.registerClass(Class)` before you attempt to fetch objects from configurations.

 ### Classloading Isolation
 Paper plugins have isolated classloaders, meaning that relocating dependencies will not be necessary.